Gin Gin Mule

 - A stainless steel angled measuring cup or a jigger for measuring

-In addition to these tools, you’re going to need a few ingredients to make this gin and ginger beer drink:
+In addition to these tools, you’re going to need a few simple ingredients you’ll need:

-- Ginger beer—this isn’t the same as ginger ale, nor is it a beer flavored with ginger.
-It’s a nonalcoholic drink that you can find in most stores in the drink aisle with other carbonated beverages.
+- Ginger beer — this isn’t the same as ginger ale, nor is it a beer flavored with ginger.
+It’s a nonalcoholic drink that has wonderful ginger flavor.
+You can find in most stores in the drink aisle with other carbonated beverages.
+You can use the kind you get at the store or homemade ginger beer.
+Different ginger beers have different spice levels, so keep that in mind.

-- Simple syrup—you can make your own simple syrup or you can purchase a bottle from the store
+- Simple syrup — you can make your own simple syrup or you can purchase a bottle from the store.
+This is sometimes referred to as sugar syrup.

-- Ice, fresh mint and lime rounds for serving
+- Ice, a fresh mint sprig and lime wedge for serving

 How to make a Gin Gin Moscow Mule

-First and foremost, place your ice into a copper mug (or the cocktail glass of your choosing.)
+First and foremost, place ice cubes into a copper mug (or the cocktail glass of your choosing.)

 Measure out the gin, ginger beer and simple syrup with a measuring cup or a jigger.

-Squeeze in the lime juice, and stir with a cocktail spoon.
+Squeeze in the lime juice, and stir it a quick stir with a cocktail spoon.

 Garnish with a sprig of mint and a round of lime, and enjoy immediately.